Open in Colab Open On GitHub

 # !pip install flax

-2. Load the MNIST Dataset#
+2. Load the MNIST dataset#

-import tensorflow as tf # TensorFlow operations
+import tensorflow as tf # TensorFlow / `tf.data` operations.

-tf.random.set_seed(0) # set random seed for reproducibility
+tf.random.set_seed(0) # Set the random seed for reproducibility.

 train_steps = 1200